mug-n-ai/AstrOmakase/README.md

 - **Stellarium**: A planetarium software that shows exactly what you see when you look up at the stars.
 - **Zotero**: A reference management tool for organizing research papers and citations.

-Additionally, compared to the standard Omakub setup, some tools that are not commonly used in the astronomy field, such as game emulators and media players, have been removed.
+Additionally, compared to the standard Omakub setup, some tools that are not commonly used in the astronomy field have been removed.

 #### Optional Tools